topkoong/RandomDrinks/README.md

 npm install -g expo-cli
 ```

-**Fork** and clone this repository to your machine. https://github.com/topkoong/RandomDrinks

 ### Install the dependencies in the local node_modules folder
 By default, npm install will install all modules listed as dependencies in package.json